Growing number of Republicans say Biden should have access to classified briefings

 Trump also is not allowing Biden to receive the classified Presidential Daily Brief that is typically offered to presidents-elect so they are up to speed on major threats and ongoing operations.

-Sen. James Lankford (R-Okla.), who sits on the Senate Committee on Homeland Security and Governmental Affairs, the chamber’s main oversight committee, said Wednesday that he is prepared to intervene if Biden is not granted access by Friday.
+Sen. James Lankford (R-Okla.), who sits on the Senate Committee on Homeland Security and Governmental Affairs, the chamber’s main oversight committee, said Wednesday that he is prepared to intervene if the process to grant Biden access has not begun by a Friday deadline.

+On Thursday, Lankford told reporters that both Trump and Biden should continue to be provided with the intelligence to which they had access during the campaign, “for the sake of national security.”

+“Both sides had access to the intel information through the whole campaign; that’s normal,” Lankford said.
+He added: “We’re still in the same spot we were in during the campaign — both sides need to have access to the information, because we don’t know who the president is going to be.”

 Biden said this week that access to classified information would be “nice to have, but it’s not critical.”